Chinmaya-Udupa/Assignments/README.md

-# Sem 7 Machine Learning Cousre Assignment
+# Sem 7 Machine Learning Course Assignment

 Contents of each lab tutorial :
 1) Basics of Python and Numpy